 Overview

 Many first-time homebuyers encounter unexpected expenses at closing.
 While the purchase price dominates conversations during house hunting, closing costs can significantly increase total expenses.
 This guide helps buyers understand what's typical, why costs might exceed initial estimates, and how to prepare financially.
+Use our financial fitness checklist for first-time buyers to make sure you're covering all the bases.

 Typical Closing Cost Ranges